alvarcarto/url-to-pdf-api/README.md

 **WARNING:** *Don't serve this API publicly to the internet unless you are aware of the risks.
 It allows API users to run any JavaScript code inside a Chrome session on the server.
 It's fairly easy to expose the contents of files on the server.
-You have been warned!*
+You have been warned!.
+See https://github.com/alvarcarto/url-to-pdf-api/issues/12 for background.*

 **⭐️ Features:**